 News Corp.
-(NWSA) said James Murdoch, its deputy chief operating officer, didn’t hide a “secret” iPhone from the U.K. media-ethics inquiry triggered by rampant phone- hacking at its now-defunct News of the World tabloid.
+(NWSA:US) said James Murdoch, its deputy chief operating officer, didn’t hide a “secret” iPhone from the U.K. media-ethics inquiry triggered by rampant phone- hacking at its now-defunct News of the World tabloid.

 The handset, which is now the subject of a police probe in London, was one of four issued in 2009 to senior executives at News Corp.’s British unit, News International, the Independent newspaper reported today.
 The company’s phone evidence until now focused on BlackBerry devices, the newspaper said.

 News Corp. is trying to move on from the scandal after the inquiry that began last year revealed damaging e-mails and text messages and a judge handling dozens of related civil cases said the company destroyed evidence.
 Murdoch testified in April at the ethics inquiry, where Judge Brian Leveson is reviewing the extent of illegal phone hacking.